tunefull/tunefull.github.io/docs/personas/persona-1.md

 * Frustrations:

-    * Fed up with the politics in social media
+    * Fed up with politics in social media

     * Technology is becoming too complex, most platforms have too much going on